Included in the course

 Constants and E=mc2

-Learn about basic math in JavaScript, work with numbers and constants to calculate the total energy of your body using Einstein's famous formula. -
+Learn about basic math in JavaScript, and work with numbers and constants to calculate the total energy of your body using Einstein's famous formula. -

 5